Unlimited Career Opportunities

 Our six buildings located along the Red Cedar River provide a nice space for learning and recreation.
 Our $6.4 million expansion includes all new science labs, high tech classrooms, student activity space and student commons.
 Services for students are centrally located.
 No long lines, getting the run around, or searching endlessly for a parking space.

-Interest and service groups, sports, theatre productions, music organizations, student publications, Student Government.
+Interest and service groups, sports, theatre productions, music organizations, student publications, Student Government, internships and service learning projects.
 You get the idea — there’s a lot going on.